 This post was written by Criss Kovac and Harry Snodgrass.
 Criss is the supervisor of the National Archives Motion Picture Preservation Lab.
 Harry recently joined the Motion Picture Lab and is working on a project to preserve and digitize World War I and World War II films and photographs.

-To commemorate the 70th anniversary of D-Day, the Motion Picture Preservation Lab undertook a full digital restoration of The True Glory.
+To commemorate the 70th anniversary of D-Day, the Motion Picture Preservation Lab undertook a full digital restoration of The True Glory (Local Identifier: 111-M-1211).
 Our first challenge was with the quality of the film reels held at the National Archives.
 The original cut negative is held at the Imperial War Museum in England while NARA’s reels consist of preservation prints and negatives several generations removed from the original negative.
 Further, even the original cut negative was made up of film with printed-in defects.

 Using our DFT 4K Spirit film scanner, we captured the images from our best negative and then used our Digital Vision Nucoda Film Master color correction and restoration program to create the digital master.
 The Film Master software is extremely good at automated removal of defects such as dirt, dust, and scratches introduced over time, but it isn’t perfect, so manual defect removal is frequently required.
 Manual defect removal consists of performing fixes frame by frame, a time-consuming and tedious process.

 The slideshow below features before and after shots from The True Glory.
 The first image is the raw scan from the negative, including the soundtrack on the left-hand side.
 The second is the same image after exposure correction and defect removal.
 The image has also been cropped to remove the soundtrack and has been sized for projection.

 Click through to see frames from The True Glory before and after digital restoration.